Azure/java-aks-aca-dapr-workshop/docs/modules/9-Module/9-2-2-azure-key-vault-secrets-store-code.md

 1. It implements the `FineCalculator` interface, which is used by the `FineCollectionService` to calculate the fine for a car.
 The `FineCalculator` interface has a method `calculateFine` that takes the `excessSpeed` as input and returns the amount of the fine as output.
 If the excess speed is too high, it return `-1`.

    The object `FineFines` that computes the fine requires a license Key.
 The license key is used to validate the license of the fine calculator.
-This `DaprFineCalculator` is getting the license key from the secrets store when the `FineCalculator` bean is created in the class `FineCollectionConfiguration`.
-The license key is stored in the secrets store with the name `license-key`.
+This `DaprFineCalculator` is getting the license key from the secret store when the `FineCalculator` bean is created in the class `FineCollectionConfiguration`.
+The license key is stored in the secret store with the name `license-key`.

     ```java
     public class DaprFineCalculator implements FineCalculator {